-Hypoparathyroidism is an uncommon condition in which your body secretes abnormally low levels of parathyroid hormone (PTH).
-PTH is key to regulating and maintaining a balance of your body's levels of two minerals — calcium and phosphorus.
+Hypoparathyroidism is an uncommon condition in which the body produces abnormally low levels of parathyroid hormone (PTH).
+PTH is key to regulating and maintaining a balance of two minerals in the body — calcium and phosphorus.

-The low production of PTH in hypoparathyroidism leads to abnormally low calcium levels in your blood and bones and to an increase of phosphorus in your blood.
+The low production of PTH in hypoparathyroidism leads to abnormally low calcium levels in the blood and an increase of phosphorus in the blood.

-Supplements to normalize your calcium and phosphorus levels treat the condition.
-Depending on the cause of your hypoparathyroidism, you'll likely need to take supplements for life.
+Supplements to bring calcium and phosphorus levels into a normal range treat the condition.
+Depending on the cause of hypoparathyroidism, you'll likely need to take supplements for life.
 Sometimes parathyroid hormone replacement is needed if supplements alone are not enough to bring levels into a normal range.

-- Tingling or burning (paresthesia) in your fingertips, toes and lips
+- Tingling or burning in the fingertips, toes and lips

-- Muscle aches or cramps in your legs, feet, abdomen or face
+- Muscle aches or cramps in the legs, feet, stomach or face

-- Twitching or spasms of your muscles, particularly around your mouth, but also in your hands, arms and throat
+- Twitching or spasms of muscles, particularly around the mouth, but also in the hands, arms and throat

 - Fatigue or weakness